Cookies on the Healthspan site

-There are three key areas of concern when it comes to the use of testosterone replacement therapy, based on a number of studies, notably, those by Calof OM et al. (2005), Fernández-Balsells et al. (2010), and Haddad RM et al.,(2007).
+There are three key areas of concern when it comes to the use of testosterone replacement therapy, based on a number of studies, notably, those by Calof OM et al. (2005),2 Fernandez-Balsells et al. (2010),3 and Haddad RM et al. (2007).4

 This could potentially increase the risk of thrombosis or a stroke, due to alterations in the thickness of the blood.
 However, research has not clearly proven an increased risk of these events from taking testosterone.

 Research into testosterone replacement therapy and cardiovascular risk has produced many conflicting results.
 Despite research suggesting a link between an increased risk of cardiovascular problems in those with low testosterone, some research has suggested that testosterone replacement therapy may increase the risk of heart attack and stroke.
 A large review of the data in over 55,000 patients showed twice the risk of heart attack in those who received testosterone replacement therapy, including in younger men with a pre-existing heart condition.5

 The area of greatest concern is the data suggesting an increased risk of prostate cancer or non-cancerous enlargement of the prostate.
-This was first analysed in research which showed that testosterone replacement therapy increases the levels of prostate-specific antigen, a marker used in the detection of prostate cancer.
-However, not a single study has yet shown a clear correlation between testosterone replacement therapy and actual prostate cancer diagnosis.
+This was first analysed in research which showed that testosterone replacement therapy increases the levels of prostate-specific antigen, a marker used in the detection of prostate cancer.8 However, not a single study has yet shown a clear correlation between testosterone replacement therapy and actual prostate cancer diagnosis.
 It is not fully clear the role testosterone plays in prostate cancer risk, especially given that most men are diagnosed as they age, when testosterone levels are naturally declining.

-It has been recommended that anyone who has pre-existing prostate problems or prostate cancer should avoid taking the therapy, and those who are deemed appropriate for starting testosterone replacement therapy should be regularly reviewed, re-examined and have their blood analysed to ensure their risk of developing health problems has not increased.
-There are of course many natural agents which may help to support testosterone levels without the need for hormone replacement therapy, including zinc, vitamin E and various herbal preparations.
+It has been recommended that anyone who has pre-existing prostate problems or prostate cancer should avoid taking the therapy, and those who are deemed appropriate for starting testosterone replacement therapy should be regularly reviewed, re-examined and have their blood analysed to ensure their risk of developing health problems has not increased.9 There are of course many natural agents which may help to support testosterone levels without the need for hormone replacement therapy, including zinc, vitamin E and various herbal preparations.

 Catherine Jeans DipION mBANT CNHC is a nutritional therapist and founder of The Family Nutrition Expert.
 She has a special interest in women’s health, supporting hormonal balance and optimal wellbeing in women of all ages, through the use of food, nutrition and functional health.